About Your Endoscopic Submucosal Dissection (ESD) with a Colonoscopy or Sigmoidoscopy

 • East 65th Street between 1st and 2nd avenues.

-When it’s time for your procedure, you’ll be brought into the procedure room and helped onto a procedure table.
-You’ll be attached to equipment to monitor your heart, breathing, and blood pressure.
-You’ll also receive oxygen through a thin tube that rests below your nose.
-A mouth guard will be placed over your teeth to protect them.
+When it’s time for your procedure, a member of your care team will bring you into the procedure room.
+Your care team will attach equipment to monitor your heart, breathing, and blood pressure.
+You’ll get oxygen through a thin tube that rests below your nose.
+They’ll also place a mouth guard over your teeth to protect them.

 Your nurse or anesthesiologist will place an intravenous (IV) line into a vein, usually in your arm or hand.
 You’ll get anesthesia through your IV, which will make you fall asleep.
 Once you’re asleep, your doctor will start the procedure.

-Your procedure usually takes 1 to 3 hours, but sometimes may be longer.
+Your procedure usually takes 1 to 3 hours, but sometimes it may be longer.

 At home